j-easy/easy-rules/site/user-guide/rules-engine.md

 ## Create a rules engine

-To create a rules engine and register a rule, use the following snippet:
+To create a rules engine and register a rule, you can use the static method `RulesEngineBuilder.aNewEngineBuilder()`:

 ```java
 RulesEngine rulesEngine = aNewEngineBuilder().build();